 5. Run the System Maintenance Troubleshooter

-3. the System Maintenance troubleshooter will run and find the problem.
+3. The system Maintenance troubleshooter will run and find the problem.
 You can also try running this troubleshooter as an administrator.

 6. Clear the File Explorer History